Few things are more 1 + 1 = 3 that when a VPS and a VPM are truly a great team

 A: What can a VP of sales do to help foster sales and marketing alignment?

 J: The great ones do this already.
-First, sit next to each other.
+First, if they’re in the office, they sit near each other.
 See above.
-And meet at least twice a week, once formally.
+And they meet at least twice a week, and at least once formally.
 Even if you don’t think there’s anything to talk about.
+If your VP of Sales and VP of Marketing aren’t meeting at least once or twice a week, get involved.
+Make them.
+You can start off making it a 3-way meeting, and hopefully, they’ll run with it and do their own 1-on-1s.

-Second, and this is controversial.. but be careful about creating 2 types of leads.
-Many companies have Marketing Qualified Leads and Sales Qualified Leads.
+Second, and this is controversial… but be careful about creating 2 types of leads.
+At least as your core funnel KPI.
+Many companies have Marketing Qualified Leads and Sales Qualified Leads, or other variants across the funnel.
 They are times when this is a good idea, especially with solution sales and larger ACV deals.
-But I don’t like it at all for transactional and higher volume sales.
-I want consensus here between sales and marketing what a qualified lead is period.
+You need these stages, but you have to pick 1 that Sales and Marketing align on as their core KPI.
+You want consensus here between sales and marketing what a qualified lead is period.
 Otherwise, Sales and Marketing are working at two related, but different goals.
 They should ultimately have the same goal — MRR growth.
+Sales and Marketing can prioritize Sales Qualified Opportunities.
+Or it can make MQLs.
+Or something in the middle.
+But pick one key goal before Closed Won that your VPS and VPM both agree is the #1 goal for marketing.

 >> The VP of Sales and VP of Marketing need to be the Mom and Dad of Revenue.
 Don’t let anyone see Mom and Dad fight.